College of Arts and Sciences

 The B.A. in studio practice offers a wide-ranging study of the studio arts with an accompanying minor in Art History to prepare students for lifelong visual literacy and employment in the arts.
 This program exposes students to multiple introductory through advanced-level studio courses while encouraging exploration with new artistic directions, alternative media, or conceptual works.

 - FINA-A101 and FINA-A102 (6 cr.)

 - Art history at the 300 and 400 level (9 cr.)

 - Fundamental studio (9 cr.)

 - Studio courses above the 100 level (minimum of 19 cr.) must include a minimum of three and a maximum of five of the introductory (200-level) courses

 - FINA-A 435 Art Theory for Graduating Seniors (2 cr.) must be taken during the fall semester.

-- During the final year, students may choose to assume full responsibility for mounting a personal exhibit that will include terminal and representative work in the major field.
+- During the final year, students have the option to choose to assume full responsibility for mounting a personal exhibit that will include terminal and representative work in the major field.
 To participate in the senior exhibition, the student must: